grpineiro/grpineiro/README.md

 ## 👋 whoami
 I'm a Computer Science student at UNIFACS, I'm interested in programming in general, I also have knowledge in the area of Web development with Javascript-based technologies.
-I am currently interested in blockchain technology.

 ## 📦 My Stack
 ### 🖥️ Technologies